 Lowepro SlingShot 102 AW – This bag provides great bang for your buck, and can store your camera with a lens mounted, plus two additional lenses.
-Tom crams three additional lenses into his in a pinch by using the top pouch for the 50mm f/1.8.
+It’s possible to cram three additional lenses into this in a pinch by using the top pouch for the 50mm f/1.8 or another small lens.
 It’s much better than the 100AW that it replaced, because you can carry a tripod on the side of it!
 Despite all that room, it’s a fairly lightweight bag.

 A photo isn’t done the moment you click the shutter.
 Much like photographers of yore polished shots in the darkroom, it’s imperative that you have your own “digital darkroom.”
 Even if you only perform minor edits, a post-processing program is a must.
 Don’t mess with any software (sorry Aperture, Gimp, Paint Shop Pro, etc., users!) besides Adobe’s.
 They’re the market leader for a reason.

 Adobe Photoshop CS6 (and its included programs, Bridge and Adobe Camera Raw) – If you’re serious about photography, this is the go-to photo-editing suite.
 If you’re a student or teacher, you are eligible to purchase the Photoshop CS6 Teacher and Student Edition for $192! $192 may seem like a lot, but given that the price for that version of PS (extended) is typically $999, it’s actually quite a deal.
 We highly recommend buying that version of Photoshop if you’re eligible.
 Photoshop can do it all and includes other programs that are also incredibly useful.
 Highly recommended.